puzzle/mailbox-watcher/README.md

 $ gem install bundler
 ```

 ### How to clone repository

-Clone Mailbox-Watcher repository and change into the new directory:
+Clone the Mailbox-Watcher repository and change into the new directory:

 ```
 $ git clone https://github.com/puzzle/mailbox-watcher.git
 $ cd mailbox-watcher/
 ```
+### How to create Config- and Secret-Files

+For watching the mailboxes of a project, you first have to create their config files and configure the project specific settings.
+There is one config-file and one secret-file per project.
+The config-file contains one or many mailboxes with different folders and rules.
+The secret-file contains the mailboxes' hostname and credentials.

+How you can configure this project can be found here: [config concept](https://github.com/puzzle/mailbox-watcher/blob/master/doc/2_konzeption/2.3_config_konzept/2.3.1_config_konzept.md).

 Execute bundle install: